emanuelfqueiroz/Pharma-Application/README.md

 `webapp`: This container runs the main application, which is built using .NET 8.
 This application serves as the front-end interface for users to interact with.
 It communicates with the db container to perform database operations.

 `db`: This container runs SQL Server, which is used to store and manage the application's data.
 It receives requests from the webapp container and performs the necessary database operations.
+>entrypoint.sh will generate the initial data on Database

+#### Tables:
+- Drug: This table stores information about various drugs, including their names, description, and other relevant details.

+- DrugReaction: This table associates drugs with potential medical reactions.
+It serves as a many-to-many relationship table between the Drug and MedicalReaction tables.

+- DrugIndication: This table associates drugs with the medical conditions they are used to treat.
+It serves as a many-to-many relationship table between the Drug and MedicalCondition tables.

+- PharmaUser: This table stores information about the users of the Pharma-Application;

+- MedicalCondition: This table stores information about various medical conditions that can be treated with drugs.

+- MedicalReaction: This table stores information about potential medical reactions that can occur when a drug is taken.

+- Brand: This table stores information about the different brands of drugs available in the market.

 ### Application Layers
 #### WebAPI